 As I found my strength again, I began to look forward.
 I asked myself: What do I want my days to feel like?
 What kind of work and habits will protect my peace?

-Maybe you are wondering the same things.
+Maybe you’re wondering the same things.
 Burnout recovery gives you a chance to rebuild, piece by piece.
-Perhaps you want to set firmer boundaries at work, change your job completely, or make time for hobbies again.
+Perhaps that means creating firmer work boundaries, changing your job completely, or bringing back the hobbies that make you feel alive.

-The point is this: going back to “normal’ is not enough.
-Normal is what burns you out.
-Healing means building something better, something that supports your mind, body, and spirit.
+The truth is this: going back to “normal” isn’t enough.
+Normal is what burned you out.
+Healing means creating something better—a life that supports your mind, body, and spirit every single day.

 Taking Small Steps That Support Emotional Healing

 Burnout recovery is not about grand gestures.
-It is about tin, hopeful steps.
-Drinking water, taking a nap.
-Going outside for fresh air.
-Talking to a friend.
+It is about tiny, hopeful steps.
+Drinking water.
+Taking a nap.
+Going outside for a few minutes of fresh air.
+Talking to someone who understands.

 Building a Sustainable Wellness Plan